plblum/jivs/docs/Learning_Jivs/Server_Pages/Server_pages_workflow_page_save.md

 2. Attach the editor and presentation handlers.
 3. Apply the server validation errors.

-Applying the errors last allows the validation callbacks to update the restored page's Field Error Displays, Validation Summary, and other validation presentation.
+Applying the errors last allows the validation callbacks to update the restored page’s Field Error Displays, Validation Summary, and other validation presentation.

 ---